marmelab/coPostgresQuery/README.md

 .fields(['name', 'firstname'])
 .returnFields(['id', 'name', 'firstname']);
 ```
-On the second call it take the query parameters and return an object on the form `{ sql, parameters }`.
+On the second call it takes the query parameters and returns an object on the form `{ sql, parameters }`.
 With the sql containing named parameter, and parameters having been sanitized based on the configuration.
 For example:
 ```js